RhemaBassey/market-prices-API/Readme.txt

 real time information, and automate the entire process for you.

-As someone who regularly keeps up to date with the markets, detailing and managing my personal finance, I decided to design this tool to make the task a lot easier and streamlined for me and anyone else that may need it.
+As someone who regularly keeps up to date with the markets, detailing and managing my personal finance, I decided to make this tool so that it will be a lot easier and streamlined for me and others out there as well.